 By the evening the wind had stopped.
 I had a good dinner at Da Paolo next to the marina.
 The night was wonderful thanks to the heater.
 It was a far cry from the cold of the last two nights.

 I started removing all the provisions so that I could first make an inventory and then a shopping list.
 This is more tricky than for other cruises because we will be away from land, and stores, for extended periods.
 After that, I took a taxi to the compressed gas company and exchanged an almost empty Camping Gaz canister for a full one.
 I then asked the taxi to drive to Europa Point for a brief stop before returning to the marina.
 Unfortunately my camera’s batteries were spent and I was not able to take any photographs.

 After returning to Thetis, I stowed the gas canister and then removed the primary anchor from the bow and stowed it in the chain locker.
 I then walked to a large Safeway supermarket and got a supply of cheeses and cold cuts.
 The rest of the provisions on my list I got from the smaller supermarket next to the marina so that I did not have to carry them.
 These I stowed in the various bins.
 I then vacuumed the cabins and cleaned all the interior surfaces.
-Now Thetis is ready to go, all she needs is her crew.
+Now Thetis was ready to go, all she needed was her crew.